HomeDing/homeding.github.io/elements/audio.md

 layout: "page.njk"
 description: Audio processing on ESP32
 excerpt: >
-  The Audio Element enables configurable audio processing on ESP32 chips.
+  The Audio Element enables audio streaming and audio processing in a background task.
 ---

+Based on this Element you can implement internet audio streaming devices.

+It requires a ESP32 or ESP32-S3 processor that supports multiple tasks and PSRAM for buffering audio data.

 The AudioElement uses the ESP32 specific audio library from
 <https://github.com/schreibfaul1/ESP32-audioI2S> that must be installed separately.

 The AudioElement just adds a thin wrapper to configure and control the library.

-The Audio processing is moved to another ESP32 FreeRTOS Task and runs in the background.
+The Audio processing itself is started on another ESP32 FreeRTOS task and runs in the background.

 There can only be one AudioElement created per device.